aaltonewmedia/physcomp.newmedia.dog/content/2024/iris-han/final-project-fluffy-friend/index.md

 ![](微信图片_20241209214958.jpg)

 In the beginning, I planned to use an LED display to show the robot's face and express different emotions.
-Due to the material and budget, I finally chose this Neo pixel ring as blush on the cheek.
+Due to the material and budget, I finally chose this Neo pixel ring as the blush on the cheek.

 When people touch or squeeze the arms(pressure sensors), neo-pixel rings will turn on.